spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/ssl-certificate-management.md

 :::warning

 You can swap out the external endpoint certificate at any time without affecting the system functionality.
-However, updating the system address may require manual reconciliation.
+However, updating the system address may require manual reconciliation on deployed clusters.

 :::